CT-42210/LED-human-tracker/README.md

 # LED-human-tracker
 ### N Troiano, K Chen, J Wabnitz-Moch

-beijing's survalance system but we make a strip of LED's follow the people we are tracking.
+beijing's surveillance system but we make a strip of LED's follow the people we are tracking.